-The Urology Care Foundation notes that upwards of 30 percent of men and 40 percent of women suffer from overactive bladder (OAB).
-Unfortunately, many people do not seek assistance with their symptoms due to embarrassment, or perhaps they don't perceive their symptoms as being severe enough to require medical attention.
+The Urology Care Foundation notes that upwards of 30% of men and 40% of women suffer from overactive bladder (OAB).
+Unfortunately, many people do not seek assistance with their symptoms due to embarrassment, or perhaps they do not perceive their symptoms as being severe enough to require medical attention.
 However, relief can be found through over-the-counter medicine for overactive bladder.
 You should know that OAB is not a symptom of growing older, and it is not limited to gender.

 Over-the-Counter Remedies for OAB

-There are some treatments which can help.
-Here is a list of over-the-counter medicine for overactive bladder that's available.
+There are some treatments that can help.
+Here is a list of over-the-counter medicine for overactive bladder that is available.

-Oxybutynin, when purchased over-the-counter, is available as a transdermal patch.
-This patch delivers 3.9mg of the medication through the skin and can be applied to the abdomen, the hip, or the buttocks.
+Oxybutynin, when purchased over the counter, is available as a transdermal patch.
+This patch delivers 3.9 milligrams of the medication through the skin and can be applied to the abdomen, hip, or buttocks.